Isle of Canna 10K Trail Run

-The Canna 10k team are very happy to announce that this years trail run will take place Saturday 20th May 2023.
+The Canna 10k team are very happy to announce that next years trail run will take place Saturday 25th May 2024.

 Distance : 10km

 Price : £25

 Route : The track is uneven and without tarmac therefore trail trainers are suggested.
 It will contain at least two steep climbs.
 Marshals and water stations will be provided along the route.

 Registration on arrival : Registration will be at the Shearing Shed in the Square from 10:00am.
 Changing space will be available in the Shearing Shed but the organisers cannot accept any responsibility for the safety of property left there.